VSteinborn/VSteinborn.github.io/_projects/2023-06-01-makeathon.md

 link:
 ---

 Developed an explainable multilingual sexism detector to be integrated into web browsers.
-Our project made it to the finals!
+The project won the responsible AI challenge and made it to the finals.